Nick Ferrari 7am - 10am

-Sadiq: How To Stop Home-Grown Terrorism
+Sadiq: This Is How We Stop Home-Grown Terrorism

 Mayor of London Sadiq Khan has told LBC that young people born in this country must be more resilliant to stop being radicalised.